-A large UK retailer faced a big challenge in 2009.
-In short, they were unable to deliver large scale IT change programmes.
+A large UK retailer faced a big challenge.
+They were unable to deliver large scale IT change programmes.
 They analysed all IT change programmes costing £5m or more to identify any factors they could correlate with this failure: a lack of clarity around the requirements?
 Project timeline wrong?
 Benefits case issues?

 And if ever there was a call for organisations to be really clear on how much change leadership they have in the organisation, it is now.
 While new more nimble entrants appear on the scene, those whose size and agility means they can defy organisational logic, larger organisations are facing a crisis.
 It is happening to most – large-scale misalignment is occurring within organisations, resulting in major upheavals.
 The need to reinvent or shrink is more important now than ever.
 That or risk going bust or being taken over.